How Much Does a Cane Corso Cost? (2023 Price Guide)

 - $80-$200 per month

-A Cane Corso can easily reach weights of 100 pounds, and as you can imagine, they will eat a great deal of food, especially while they are still growing.
+A Cane Corso can easily reach weights of 100 pounds and, as you can imagine, they will eat a great deal of food, especially while they are still growing.
 These dogs will need to eat 4-8 cups of dry food per day, depending on their age, which would make a 30-pound bag of food last just under a month.
 A decent quality bag of food can cost at least $60.
-You’ll need to budget for treats too!
+And don’t forget that you’ll need to budget for treats too!